Manufacture of wooden houses - Presentation of wooden houses

 In Gordes, a famous town close to the Mediterranean and the Côte d'Azur

-Despite being a commune of just over 2000 inhabitants, Gordes is known beyond the borders of France.
-Located in the Provence-Alps-Côte d'Azur region, it is a tourist destination appreciated not only for its beauty and proximity to the Mediterranean but also for its history.
-Lucky visitors to the area discover the castle rebuilt in the Renaissance period or the ancient village with houses made entirely of stone.
-During the Second World War it was a French Resistance stronghold, and the commune was awarded the War Cross for the heroism and sacrifice of its inhabitants.
-Rebuilt after the war, it became an attraction for artists, Marc Chagall being one of the most famous painters to have created here.
-The area is hilly, with olive trees and vines, which has attracted film producers.
-The region has been the setting for a number of films, including Ridley Scott's A Good Year, which I never tire of seeing again.
+Despite being just a commune of just over 2000 inhabitants, Gordes is known beyond the borders of France.
+Situated in the Provence-Alpes-Côte d'Azur region, it is a tourist destination appreciated not only for its beauty and proximity to the Mediterranean but also for its history.
+Lucky visitors to the area discover a castle rebuilt during the Renaissance or an ancient village with houses made entirely of stone.
+During the Second World War, this was a French Resistance stronghold and the commune was awarded the Croix de Guerre for the heroism and sacrifice of its inhabitants.
+Rebuilt after the war, it became an attraction for artists, Marc Chagall being one of the best-known painters to have created here.
+The area is hilly, with olive groves and vineyards, which attracted movie producers.
+The region has been the backdrop for a number of movies including Ridley Scott's A Good Year, which I never tire of re-watching.

-But back to the houses.
-All this notoriety comes with rules that must be strictly adhered to in order to build in this place.
-The houses must blend in perfectly with the landscape, only earth colours (ochre) and stone are allowed to finish the houses, and the roof must be made of burnt earth pottery.
-The land may not be enclosed with wooden fences but only with stone, and the alleys, called calade, it is also covered with stone.
-In order to comply with the rules, most buildings are built with stone, as they were in the past.
+But back to houses.
+All this notoriety comes with rules that must be strictly adhered to in order to build here.
+The houses must blend perfectly into the landscape, only earth colors (ochre) and stone are allowed for the finishing of the houses, and the roof must be made of burnt earth tiles.
+The land cannot be enclosed by wooden fences but only by stone, and alleyways, called calade, it is all covered with stone.
+To comply with the rules, most of the buildings are built with stone, as they were in the past.

 wooden houses dimmer